NisargBhavsar25/ch2-abundance/scripts/flare_ops/scripts/README.md

 ## **Segment 4: Auxiliary Functions**

-This segment contains additional helper functions, including those required for flux calculation, referenced in **Segment 3**.
+This segment contains additional helper functions, including those required for flux calculation, by default being from 0.1 to 30.1 energy each step of 0.01, referenced in **Segment 3**.

 ---